samolukadjo/wungle-text-for-tumblr/README.md

 Currently its a big ol' pile of nothin'.
 But I hope to make it something.

+## Installation

+This extension is still unusable so no realeses exist yet.
+If you want to try it, clone the repo and load temporary addon/plugin in your browser.

 ## Implementation

 Currently the idea is to use 3y3.js to embed the wungle text into the post itself thus eliminating the need for a database or other online service.